-If our smaller 'couples cottage' is taken, we are happy to take bookings for just 2 people in Horseshoe, with a discount for reduced occupancy.
+If our smaller 'singles/couples cottage' is taken, we are happy to take bookings for just one or two people in Horseshoe, with a discount for reduced occupancy.

 In March 2014, our Nordham Cottages entry to the East Yorkshire Tourism awards was shortlisted, and we were given a place as a finalist for the Remarkable Self Catering Provider category, something we are really proud of.

 The cottage is assessed as 4* by Quality in Tourism, and we work hard to retain our star rating, stiving to offer our customers a welcoming, functional, relaxing and comfortable haven .We like to involve our visitors by asking for their suggestions:

 there are very few suggestions we have not acted upon.

 Our visitor reviews and our visitors book comments make us smile :) spurring us on, and its good to know we have satisfied customers.

 BAY TREE COTTAGE is situated in the quiet street of Nordham, almost part of North Cave, where you can find a village shop/post office, (playground, if you have a toddler with you), and wetlands bird sanctuary, all only a 5 minute walk away:

 The village offers the shop/post office- perfect for the things you forgot to bring like milk, butter, bread, papers or even wine; and there's a really good fruit and veg shop 'Walkers' on the edge of the village.
 Even a special occasion ladies dress boutique!